 • Field Trips: The program organizes several trips each year to locations of special interest to science and technology writers.
 Past destinations have included the Woods Hole Oceanographic Institution and the Marine Biological Laboratory in Woods Hole, MA, the Jackson Laboratory in Bar Harbor, ME, and the Harvard Forest in Petersham, MA.

 • Digital Media Training: The number of storytelling channels open to journalists is multiplying, and we want our Fellows to return to the workforce with more technical skills than they had coming in.
-We offer workshops in various technologies, including video and audio capture, still photography, digital editing, data journalism and podcasting.
+We offer workshops in various technologies, including mobile video, still photography, digital editing, data journalism and podcasting.

 For information on applying to the 9-month program, please visit our application and eligibility page.